Weight loss and alcohol

 7. Alcohol can negatively affect your sleep

-A nightcap before bed might sound like a ticket to a good night's sleep, but you might want to think again.
+A bedtime snack may sound like a ticket to a good night's sleep, but you might want to think again.

 Research suggests that alcohol can lead to increased periods of wakefulness during sleep cycles.

-Lack of sleep can lead to an imbalance in the hormones related to hunger, satiety and energy storage.
+Lack of sleep can lead to an imbalance in hormones related to hunger, satiety, and energy storage.

 8. Alcohol affects digestion and nutrient absorption

 Consuming alcoholic beverages can inhibit proper digestive function.
 Alcohol can cause stress on the stomach and intestines.
-This leads to reduced digestive secretions and the movement of food through the intestinal tract.
+This leads to decreased digestive secretions and the movement of food through the intestinal tract.
 Digestive secretions are an important element for healthy digestion.
-It breaks down food into the basic macro and micronutrients that are absorbed and used by the body.
+They break down food into the essential macro and micronutrients that are absorbed and used by the body.

-Alcohol consumption of any level can lead to impaired digestion and absorption of these nutrients.
+Alcohol intake of any level can lead to impaired digestion and absorption of these nutrients.
 This can greatly affect the metabolism of organs that play a role in weight management.

 How quickly does alcohol leave the body?

-The figures below are approximate and calculated on a person weighing 70 kg.
+The figures below are approximate and calculated for a person weighing 70 kg.

 Light beer, 33 cl (2.2%) |